AdobeDocs/experience-manager-cloud-service.en/help/forms/create-forms-repeatable-sections.md

 ---
 title: How to create repeatable panels in Adaptive Form Core Components
-description: Use the repeatability feature of the panel components to repeat similar sections in an adaptive form.
+description: Learn to create repeatable section or fields in an Adaptive Form.
 role: Architect, Developer, Admin, User
 ---